 Motions will be heard by the court at 10:00 a.m. on Fridays, excluding holidays, and such other days as designated by the Court.
 Motions must be in writing and shall conform to the requirements of Local Rule 26.
 Parties represented by counsel shall provide written responses as required by Local Rule 26, otherwise they may not be permitted to oppose the motion.
 Nevertheless, Local Rule 26.04(f), which provides that motions shall automatically be granted if a written response is not timely filed, shall not apply in matters involving conservatorships, guardianships, fee requests, encroachments upon assets of an estate and other matters for which discretionary review by the Court is appropriate.
-With the exception of fee requests which are controlled by Rule 39.14(b), in all matters which require the discretionary approval of the Court, the movant should be prepared to present the motion with the anticipation the Court, no witness shall testify during the Friday Motion Docket.
+With the exception of fee requests which are controlled by Rule 39.14(b), in all matters which require the discretionary approval of the Court, the movant should be prepared to present the motion with the anticipation the Court will have questions concerning the matter(s) at issue.
+Unless permission is obtained from the Court, no witness shall testify during the Friday Motion Docket.